Research Interests: capital markets, consumer credit, financial intermediation

 Abstract: Regulators express growing concern over predatory loans, which the authors take to mean loans that borrowers should decline.
 Using a model of consumer credit in which such lending is possible, they identify the circumstances in which it arises both with and without competition.
 The authors find that predatory lending is associated with highly collateralized loans, inefficient refinancing of subprime loans, lending without due regard to ability to pay, prepayment penalties, balloon payments, and poorly informed borrowers.
 Under most circumstances competition among lenders attenuates predatory lending.
 They use their model to analyze the effects of legislative interventions.

 This course combines lectures and cases, and will go through actual situations where companies need to make strategic decisions on raising equity capital.
 We will address different phases of a company's life cycle.
 Through these cases, from the decision-makers perspective, we will explore the different paths that can be taken and consider issues such as investor activism, governance and regulatory and valuation impact.
-FNCE 383 is a half semester course offered in Q3 during the spring semester.
+FNCE 283 is a half semester course.
+FNCE 238 is recommended but not required.

 Integrates the work of the various courses and familiarizes the student with the tools and techniques of research.